Erosion Control in St. Louis Missouri

 Signs of Erosion

-- Exposed Tree Roots – Tree roots that are exposed, especially close to rivers or ponds, can be a sign that the ground is moving and no longer as high as it should be around the tree.
+Tree roots that are exposed, especially close to rivers or ponds, can be a sign that the ground is moving.
+And no longer as high as it should be around the tree.
 This can happen slowly or quickly, depending on the severity of the erosion in the area.

-- Foundation Washout and Settling – It’s a good idea to walk around the exterior of your foundation a couple of times a year to observe soil levels, hardscape levels, etc. If you notice that soil has eroded in areas around your foundation, or structures joining up with your foundation have settled, it’s time to schedule an inspection with an erosion control expert.
+It’s a good idea to walk around the exterior of your foundation a couple of times a year to observe soil levels, hardscape levels, etc. If you notice that soil has eroded in areas around your foundation.
+Or structures joining up with your foundation have settled, it’s time to schedule an inspection with an erosion control expert.

-- Collapsed Stream, Creek or Pond Bank – After a storm, the bank along a river or pond should not look any different.
-If it has collapsed, it’s a sign that erosion is occurring and a solution may be needed immediately to prevent further erosion of the land.
+After a storm, the bank along a river or pond should not look any different.
+If it has collapsed, it’s a sign that erosion is occurring and a solution may be needed.
+In order to prevent further erosion of the land.

 Solutions to Prevent Erosion